pantagrel/plantDB/GOALS.md

 #The goals of the modest plant database project
 ___

-1. Make a web app that works on the internet.
+1. Make a web app that works on the internet. [not happening by 12.00 3.15.2013]
 2. With css and image files.
 3. Different types of data can references other types of data.
 With links!